ibm-cloud-docs/CDN/https-faq.md

 {: #wildcard-cname-configureation-needed}
 {:faq}

-For the wildcard CDN, you don't need to set the DNS record to point to domain to IBM CNAME.
-As you create the CDN, the system creates a new DNS record to point the IBM CNAME (`xxx.cdn.appdomain.cloud`) to Akamai endpoint (`wildcard.appdomain.mdc.edgekey.net.`), and it needs some time to finish the record propagation.
+For the wildcard CDN, you don't need to set the DNS record to point the domain to IBM CNAME.
+As you create the CDN, the system creates a new DNS record to point the IBM CNAME (`xxx.cdn.appdomain.cloud.`) to Akamai endpoint (`wildcard.appdomain.mdc.edgekey.net.`), and it needs some time to finish the record propagation.
 The CDN status is shown as `CNAME configuration required` until the record is propagated.
 After the propagation is done, refresh the mapping status by clicking the `Get status` button.
 The CDN status then changes to `Running`.